Rethinking Publication: A Certification Framework for AI-Enabled Research: Introduction

 \subsection{Why Existing Responses Fail}

 Detection-based tools address the wrong layer \citep{WeberWulff2023}.
 A text that reads like human writing may be pipeline-generated; a text that reads like AI output may be substantially directed and revised by a human researcher.
 Writing style is not the contribution question.
 The knowledge contribution is the question.
 A pipeline-generated paper that reads as human-written and makes a genuine frontier contribution is better for the knowledge enterprise than a human-written paper that makes a low-bar contribution and reads awkwardly.
-Detecting the former and celebrating the latter inverts the relevant values.
+A system that detects the former and accepts the latter is misaligned with what it is meant to certify.

 Disclosure-only policies have empirically failed at scale.
 Research analyzing over 75,000 academic papers published since 2023 found that approximately 0.1\% explicitly disclosed AI use, despite 70\% of journals having adopted mandatory disclosure policies \citep{HeBu2025}.
 The \citet{Liang2024} finding, unreported AI modification across four major AI conferences, confirms the same pattern at the venue level.
 The structural reason is clear: under current policy, disclosure has costs, stigma, uncertain liability, and no benefits.
 Nothing in the current system rewards transparent disclosure or protects the researcher who discloses honestly from the same competitive pressure as the researcher who does not.